Cleft palate

 A patient can have cleft palate alone (isolated cleft palate), with a cleft lip or part of a syndrome.
 Patients with cleft palate alone have different inheritance patterns and characteristics from patients with cleft lip and palate or cleft lip alone.

-How common is Pediatric cleft palate?
+How common is a cleft palate?

 Cleft palate alone occurs in about 1 in 1,500 children born in the U.S. It occurs more often in girls than in boys.
 The rates do vary by ethnicity with higher rates (1 in 500) in patients of Asian descent and lower rates (1 in 2,000) in patients of African descent.
-A cleft lip and palate together is the most common occurrence.
-It is seen in about 1 in 600 children born in the U.S., occurring more often in boys than girls and more often on the left side than the right side.

 There are several factors that may increase the risk of having a child with cleft lip and palate.
 While the inheritance of many genes from either parent and the maternal use of certain medications and substances (maternal smoking, anticonvulsants, alcohol, retinoic acid) are believed to increase the risk of having a child with a cleft, the majority of children born with a cleft of the lip or palate have none of these associated factors.